EV technology plugs into the Last Frontier

 The installation is part of a grander plan by the authority to facilitate a corridor of fast-charging stations from the Kenai Peninsula to Fairbanks.
 “Eventually, they will be like gas stations,” Alaska Energy Authority director Curtis Thayer said of the technology.
 “We need the EV charging stations like we need gas stations.”

 In addition to Homer, fast-charging stations are planned at roadside host sites along a 515-mile stretch.
-Locations are in Seward, Soldotna, Cooper Landing, Anchorage, Chugiak, Trapper Creek, Cantwell and Healy.
+Locations are in Seward, Soldotna, Cooper Landing, Anchorage, Chugiak, Trapper Creek and Healy.
+A charging station in Cantwell opened Aug.
+28.

 FreeWire is working with hosts in Soldotna and Cooper Landing.
 Other commercial vendors, including Siemens and ChargePoint, will install fast chargers at the rest of the sites.